Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Ensure that you pick the correct kind.
-Most adapters on sale are simply plugs and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types C and E. Check that you choose the necessary type.
+A lot of adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most areas.
+This one should be sufficient for most areas.

 A portable power bank, like this one